NyiNyiAye81/Getting_Data_Assignment/CodeBook.md

 This file explains the required input and expected output when running the run_analysis.R script.

-Notice: The dataset and input, output are in the same R working environment.

-##Input

 Here is the data used in this analysis:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip